piqnt/stage.js/doc/api.md

   // this === create cutout
 });

-// It can be use to create an image for example:
+// A drawing can be use to create an image Cut.image(Cut.Out.drawing(params));
-Cut.image(Cut.Out.drawing(params));

-// There is also a shorthand for that Cut.drawing(params);
+// There is a shorthand for creating images using drawing Cut.drawing(params);

-// Canvas drawing can also be used in `texture.cutout` and `texture.factory` to
+// Canvas drawing can also be used in textures
-// creat cutouts instead of using cutoutDef
 Cut({
-  name : textureName,

   cutouts : [ Cut.Out.drawing(), ... ],
   factory : function(cutoutName) {
     return Cut.Out.drawing();
   }